The Baron O'Buchlyvie

 Kilpatrick first saw the handsome black bay colt as a yearling and immediately saw the horse's potential, but could not convince the breeder, William McKeich, to part with him until the colt was two years old.
 At the Aberdeen Highland show, the colt won 3rd place and was at last purchased, along with another gelding, by Kilpatrick for £700 (quite a good price for the time).
 Soon after, Kilpatrick sold a half share of the colt to his friend William Dunlop, supposedly as a gesture of friendship to replace a stallion Kilpatrick sold him that had died unexpectedly.
 No legal document was drawn for this sale, however, and the colt continued to live with and was shown by Kilpatrick.

 As the horse grew and began to win every prestigious award, the two men reached an arrangement with the stud fee earnings.
 Court documents later detailed that some time later, Dunlop asked to purchase the horse in full from Kilpatrick, and it was agreed.
 The horse was sent to Dunlop's farm at that point.
 The versions of the story vary from there, as Kilpatrick's memoirs differ from Dunlop's recollection; but it seems that when Kilpatrick agreed to sell for £2000, Dunlop felt that the buyout of a half share equaled £1000.
 This was the purchase price he felt was fair.
 In response, Kilpatrick then canceled the sale, and the two sides refused to negotiate further.
 Yet things still went on as before, the horse stayed at Dunlop's, and earnings from stud fees were split as usual for the next few years.
-But more contention followed after that, as Dunlop next claimed that £250 sent to Kilpatrick were not for the season's stud fees, but payment for the horse itself.
+But more contention followed after that, as Dunlop next claimed that £250 sent to Kilpatrick were not for the season's stud fees, but payment--in full--for the horse itself.
 Kilpatrick then informed Dunlop that he had filed a lawsuit in court over the ownership matter.